cybertaxi/JS-WebScraper/README.md

 Things to improve:
 1. json file contents will not be delete if scrapper is call again.
-2. Making it deployable on server as conjob.
+2. Making it deployable on server as cronjob.